Overview of Roles in docu tools

 (e.g. Project manager, construction manager, technician)

 Administrators have full access rights.
-They can create new content, invite team members and edit all content and tasks.
+They can create new content, invite project members and edit all content and tasks.
 They are the only ones who can alter project settings and upload plans.

 Information: Administrators in projects are typically main contractors who are given assignments which they then direct to subcontractors, project managers and site supervisors.